orbital-state/subdot/README.md

 - `examples/basic/cli`: A simple CLI that pipes and filters events in bash-like fashion (very local perspective).

-- `examples/basic/local-k8s`: A local Kubernetes deployment of Subdot with a NATS JetStream server.
-This setup allows you to run Subdot in a Kubernetes cluster, making it suitable for production environments.
+- `examples/basic/local-k8s`: A local Kubernetes deployment of subdot with a NATS JetStream server.
+This setup allows you to run subdot in a Kubernetes cluster, making it suitable for production environments.
 Use-case still covers the local development perspective and mock data.

+- `examples/advanced/polkadot-demo`: A helm-based Kubernetes deployment of subdot with a NATS JetStream server.
+This example demonstrates how to use subdot in a more complex environment, where you can filter and route events so that they can be actioned upon.

 ---